dzufferey/resync_oopsla20_artifact/README.md

 1. __Building etcd.__
    We install etcd from source as the benchmarking tool for etcd does not come with the standard installation.
-   The last verison of etcd to build with go 1.13 is etcd 3.4.9.
+   The last version of etcd to build with go 1.13 is etcd 3.4.9.
    ```sh
    git clone https://github.com/etcd-io/etcd.git
    cd etcd